A Framework for Behavioral Biometric Authentication using Deep Metric Learning on Mobile Devices: Experimental Evaluation

-This section conducts a thorough evaluation based on the deep behavioral authentication.
+This section conducts a thorough evaluation of the framework for deep behavioral authentication.
 The main goals of the evaluations are: 1) investigate the accuracy and computational cost of different models and approaches; 2) examine cost savings and performance impact from feature transfer; 3) validate system robustness against both random and active attacks; 4) profile performance and overhead on various smartphone models.